Principality of Polotsk

-The principality was supposedly established around the ancient town of Polotsk (modern Polatsk, Belarus) by the tribal union of Krivichs.
+The principality was supposedly established around the town of Polotsk (now in Belarus) by the tribal union of Krivichs.
 In the second half of the 10th century, Polotsk was governed by its own dynasty; its first ruler mentioned in the chronicles was the semi-legendary Rogvolod (?–978), better known as the father of Rogneda.
-The principality was heavily involved in several succession crises of the 11th–12th centuries and a war with the Land of Novgorod.
-By the 13th century it was integrated into the Grand Duchy of Lithuania.
+The principality was heavily involved in several succession crises of the 11th–12th centuries and a war with the Novgorod Land.
+By the 13th century, it was integrated into the Grand Duchy of Lithuania.

-At the time of its greatest extent, the principality stretched over large parts of today's northern and Central Belarus and a smaller part of today's southeastern Latvia, including (besides Polotsk itself) the following towns: Vitebsk, Drutsk, Minsk, Izjaslaw (now Zaslawye), Lahojsk, Barysaw, Brachyslaw (now Braslaw), Kukeinos (now Koknese) and others.
+At the time of its greatest extent, the principality stretched over large parts of present-day northern and central Belarus and a smaller part of today's southeastern Latvia, including (besides Polotsk itself) the following towns: Vitebsk, Drutsk, Minsk, Izjaslaw (now Zaslawye), Lahoysk, Barysaw, Brachyslaw (now Braslaw), Kukenois (now Koknese) and others.

 History

 Origins

 There is no exact date on record when the principality was formed; it was likely an evolutionary process.
 In 862 Polotsk was first mentioned in the Primary Chronicle as a town within the realm of Novgorod Rus', alongside Murom and Beloozero.
-Initially the Principality of Polotsk was governed by a local dynasty, and not by an appointed governor from Kiev.
+Initially, the Principality of Polotsk was governed by a local dynasty, and not by an appointed governor from Kiev.
 Local statehood was a result of local political evolution in the Early East Slavs' tribal union of Krivichs.

-The second time Polotsk was mentioned was a full century later, in 980, when its ruler was a Varangian warlord, Ragnvald or Rogvolod.
-The chronicle reports that he arrived to Polotsk "from overseas", a routine phrase to designate Varangians.
+The second time Polotsk was mentioned was a full century later, in 980 when its ruler was a Varangian warlord, Ragnvald or Rogvolod.
+The chronicle reports that he arrived at Polotsk "from overseas", a routine phrase to designate Varangians.
 Rogvolod was an active player in the power struggle in Rus'.

 In 972, after the prince of Kiev, Sviatoslav I, died, there was a power struggle between his two sons: prince of Novgorod Vladimir and prince of Kiev Yaropolk.
 Both had hoped for political and military support from Polotsk.
-In order to achieve this, Vladimir proposed to Rogneda, Rogvolod's daughter.
+To achieve this, Vladimir proposed to Rogneda, Rogvolod's daughter.
 She declined, thus making Polotsk an ally of Yaropolk.
 Vladimir then waged war against Polotsk.
-According to colorful legends recorded in the Primary Chronicle, he took the city, raped Rogneda in front of her parents, then killed her entire family and burnt down the city.
+According to colourful legends recorded in the Primary Chronicle, he took the city, raped Rogneda in front of her parents, then killed her entire family and burnt down the city.
 Rogneda was taken to Kiev to be Vladimir's wife.
 Thus the local dynasty was exterminated.

 After Vladimir converted to Christianity in 988 and took Anna Porphyrogeneta as his wife, he had to divorce all his previous wives, including Rogneda.
-She entered the convent and took the name Anastasia, then she and her son Izyaslav were exiled back to the lands of Polotsk.
+She entered the convent and took the name, Anastasia, then she and her son Izyaslav were exiled back to the lands of Polotsk.
 Thus the principality was restored but with the most senior branch of the Rurik dynasty on the local throne.
 Since this time, the lands of the principality became Christian (Eastern Orthodox).